-- 4. An additional £5,000 will be paid to reflect the additional responsibilities of the Section 151 (Chief Finance) Officer and Monitoring Officer. - 5.
-The pay and terms and conditions for the remaining staff across both workforces are part of a collective agreement with the recognised trade union Unison.
-The

-- 6. Both SEBC and FHDC and Unison recognise the value of reaching agreement in this way and would like to achieve a collective agreement by the end of the 90 day period. - 7.
-Early engagement is already taking place with local and regional Unison representatives.
-This has resulted in the following criteria being agreed to guide the development of a new payline and terms and conditions:- - (a) single terms and conditions across both workforces; - (b) affordable: within the Mid Term Financial Strategy (MTFS); - (c) attractive: to recruit and retain; - (d) responsible: maintains reputation; - (e) legal: satisfies equality requirements; - (f) fair: minimises risk of challenge; - (g) drives: new organisational values; - (h) rewards excellent performance; - (i) manages unacceptable performance; and - (j) capable of achieving a collective agreement. - 8.
-Any proposals will also be shaped and guided by the joint guidance agreed by the East of England Regional Council as a good practice approach to dealing with change in local authorities.
-This provides the best chance of reaching a collective agreement. - 9.
-A single payline and a single set of terms and conditions is sought to be achieved across both Councils.
-This will include renegotiation of local arrangements for other terms including leave, overtime and premium rates, travel and subsistence allowances, standby and call out payments. - 10.
-A preferred single payline model is emerging from the modelling carried out by officers, which appears to meet the agreed criteria.
-The main features of this model are as follows:- - (a) a pay structure which is different to those currently in place at each Council; - (b) uses the national pay spine: - (c) compression at the top and bottom of the payline, close to the national living wage at the bottom; - (d) cost neutral modelled on 8% staff turnover and 33% performance based progression; - (e) pay protection reduced from 3 years to 1 year; - (f) 9 grades mainly with 6 progression steps and consistent job evaluation points; - (g) no overlap of grades but one shared point which meets equal pay guidance; - (h) benchmarked against the median market pay in the East of England Public Sector; and - (i) removes the need for market supplements.
+- 4.2.1 An additional £5,000 will be paid to reflect the additional responsibilities of the Section 151 (Chief Finance) Officer and Monitoring Officer. - 4.3 The pay and terms and conditions for the remaining staff across both workforces are part of a collective agreement with the recognised trade union Unison.
+The process of changing terms and conditions must follow a legal process which includes a 90 day period of meaningful two way consultation and negotiation with Unison with a view to reaching a new collective agreement.
+The outcome of the new collective agreement would be for the revised terms to be incorporated into the contractual terms of all staff. - 4.4 Both SEBC and FHDC and Unison recognise the value of reaching agreement in this way and would like to achieve a collective agreement by the end of the 90 day period. - 4.5 Early engagement is already taking place with local and regional Unison representatives.
+This has resulted in the following criteria being agreed to guide the development of a new payline and terms and conditions:- - (a) single terms and conditions across both workforces; - (b) affordable: within the Mid Term Financial Strategy (MTFS); - (c) attractive: to recruit and retain; - (d) responsible: maintains reputation; - (e) legal: satisfies equality requirements; - (f) fair: minimises risk of challenge; - (g) drives: new organisational values; - (h) rewards excellent performance; - (i) manages unacceptable performance; and - (j) capable of achieving a collective agreement. - 4.5.1 Any proposals will also be shaped and guided by the joint guidance agreed by the East of England Regional Council as a good practice approach to dealing with change in local authorities.
+This provides the best chance of reaching a collective agreement.

-- 11. As a period of negotiation is moved into with Unison it will be helpful to establish some delegations to finalise any collective agreement.
-The proposed delegations are detailed in Section 2 of this report. - 12.
-Section 38/11 of the Localism Act 2011 requires local authorities to produce an annual Pay Policy Statement (PPS).
+- 4.6 A single payline and a single set of terms and conditions is sought to be achieved across both Councils.
+This will include renegotiation of local arrangements for other terms including leave, overtime and premium rates, travel and subsistence allowances, standby and call out payments. - 4.7 A preferred single payline model is emerging from the modelling carried out by officers, which appears to meet the agreed criteria.
+The main features of this model are as follows:- - (a) a pay structure which is different to those currently in place at each Council; - (b) uses the national pay spine; - (c) compression at the top and bottom of the payline, close to the national living wage at the bottom; - (d) cost neutral modelled on 8% staff turnover and 33% performance based progression; - (e) pay protection reduced from 3 years to 1 year; - (f) 9 grades mainly with 6 progression steps and consistent job evaluation points; - (g) no overlap of grades but one shared point which meets equal pay guidance; - (h) benchmarked against the median market pay in the East of England Public Sector; and - (i) removes the need for market supplements. - 4.8 As a period of negotiation is moved into with Unison it will be helpful to establish some delegations to finalise any collective agreement.
+The proposed delegations are detailed in Section 2 of this report. - 4.9 Section 38/11 of the Localism Act 2011 requires local authorities to produce an annual Pay Policy Statement (PPS).
 The final Joint Pay and Reward Policy agreed under these delegations will be reported to each Council to form the PPS for adoption by 31 March 2013.

-Other options considered
+5. Other Options considered